 The study was conducted using healthy juvenile Oreochromis niloticus (average initial weight: 10.5 ± 0.3 g), procured from a certified hatchery and acclimated to laboratory conditions for two weeks.
 The feeding trial lasted for 60 days and was conducted in a completely randomized design.
 Fish were randomly distributed into 15 glass aquaria (100 L), with 20 individuals per tank, under controlled environmental conditions (water temperature: 27 ± 1°C; pH: 7.4 ± 0.2; dissolved oxygen: ≥6.0 mg/L).

-Graph 1 : Feed Formulation and Preparation
+Figure 1: Feed Formulation and Preparation

 I recommend adapting the numeration of “figures” as indicated in the authors guidelines.